Dual-Enrolled High School Student Checklist

 Developmental courses or physical education courses ARE NOT available to dual-enrolled or home-schooled students until your high school curriculum is completed.

 - Under age 16?
-You will need to contact the dean of students who will review your placement scores to determine if you placed into college-level coursework.
+You will need to contact the associate dean of enrollment services (636-922-8629) who will review your placement scores to determine if you placed into college-level coursework.

 - Pay tuition and fees in full.
 You will be dropped from all of your courses if you fail to pay your tuition in full by the due date.
 Save time and pay online via SCC Connection.